 Going to the right type of therapist is very important in getting the help you need.
 If you possibly have a chemical imbalance or will need medications, the psychologist, LCSW, or LCC, cannot do that so you should get an appointment with a psychiatrist.
 If you want group therapy or the typical 50 minute therapy session where you talk about how you feel and what you can do about it, then you could do either the MD or the LCSW/LCC.

 Whichever one you think you might need, go see them.
 I was depressed when I went through my divorce from my first husband.
 I went to a LCSW which really helped.
 I did need some medication so the LCSW contacted my primary care doctor to discuss what was needed and he prescribed something.
 So you can see that you don’t always have to have a psychiatrist but like in all fields, psychiatry has a lot of new medications coming out all the time.
 I recommend that you talk to someone who knows which medications do what and what will work best in conjunction with your medical condition and any other medications you may be using.
 Once you get the right mix, you’ll feel a lot better.
 Then the world will start to look sunny again and you can see hope returning.

-If you think you or your The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family.
-More member might be depressed, mention it to your doctor.
+If you think you or your family member might be depressed, mention it to your doctor.
 Depression is truly a miserable feeling and just like the commercial says, when you have depression, you really do hurt everywhere and everyone around you is affected as well.
 Don’t wait…Get the help you need.